 Accentuation is an experimental art film loosely structured around a journey described in the novel From Holmen’s Canal to the Eastern Part of Amager by Hans Christian Andersen.
-Driven by a search for meaning and a place in language, the film interweaves the Kaisen’s personal journey and re-union with her birth family in South Korea and her search for traces of the famous Danish fairy-tale writer.
+Driven by a search for meaning and a place in language, the film interweaves the artist’s personal journey to South Korea with the search for traces of the famous Danish fairy-tale writer.
 Similar to Anderson's feverish novel, Accentuation unfolds in a layered and non-chronological manner and invokes archetypical fairy-tale figures such as the Shadow and the Double to invoke impressions of loss, displacement, and translation.

 Directed, conceptualized, edited: Jane Jin Kaisen

 Voiceover: Jane Jin Kaisen, Bu Seong Bin

 Sound post production: Niels Plenge